 Community-based learning emphasizes academic rigor, reflection, and developing ongoing community partnerships.
 Community-based learning can be part of any discipline and any academic division.

-At Goucher, community-based learning is part of a growing number of academic courses, many of which are listed here.
-Many but not all of our programs are connected to central Baltimore, the historic home of Goucher College, and new partnerships are being created locally in Baltimore County.This page is currently under construction.
+At Goucher, community-based learning is part of a growing number of academic courses.
+Many of our programs are connected to central Baltimore, the historic home of Goucher College, and partnerships are being created locally.